Great Turkish War: The conquest of the Morea

 In October 1685, the Venetian army retreated to the Ionian Islands for winter quarters, where a plague broke out, something which would occur regularly in the next years, and take a great toll on the Venetian army, especially among the German contingents.
 In April 1686, the Venetians helped repulse an Ottoman attack that threatened to overrun Mani, and were reinforced from the Papal States and Tuscany.
 The Swedish marshal Otto Wilhelm Königsmarck was appointed head of the land forces, while Morosini retained command of the fleet.
 On 3 June, Königsmarck took Pylos and proceeded to lay siege the fortress of Navarino.
 A relief force under Ismail Pasha was defeated on 16 June, and the next day the fort surrendered.
 The garrison and the Muslim population were transported to Tripoli.
 Methoni (Modon) followed on 7 July, after an effective bombardment destroyed the fort's walls, and its inhabitants were also transferred to Tripoli.
 The Venetians then advanced towards Argos and Nafplion, which was then the most important town in the Peloponnese.
 The Venetian army, ca. 12,000 strong, landed around Nafplion between 30 July and 4 August.
 Königsmarck immediately led an assault upon the hill of Palamidi, then unfortified, which overlooked the town.
 Despite the Venetians' success in capturing Palamidi, the arrival of a 7,000 strong Ottoman army under Ismail Pasha at Argos rendered their position difficult.
 The Venetians' initial assault against the relief army succeeded in taking Argos and forcing the pasha to retreat to Corinth, but for two weeks, from 16 August, Königsmarck's forces were forced to continuously repulse attacks from Ismail Pasha's forces, fight off the sorties of the besieged Ottoman garrison and cope with a new outbreak of plague.
 On 29 August 1686 Ismail Pasha attacked the Venetian camp, but was heavily defeated.
 With the defeat of the relief army, Nafplion was forced to surrender on 3 September.
-News of this major victory were greeted in Venice with joy and celebration.
+News of this major victory was greeted in Venice with joy and celebration.
 Nafplion became the Venetians' major base, while Ismail Pasha withdrew to Achaea after strengthening the garrisons at Corinth, which controlled the passage to central Greece.